 Significant provisions of the COVID-19 short-time work scheme were left to be defined by the social partners.
 The labour market and funding experts of the Federal Ministry of Labour and the Austrian Public Employment Service (AMS) were not involved.
 This, however, could have increased the practicability of the model and may have possibly prevented fundamental implementation problems.

-The ACA recommends to the Federal Ministry of Labour and the AMS to include – even under time pressure – the labour market and funding experts of the competent bodies into the design of funding plans, especially when it comes to plans with a financial and technical implementation component as was the case with the COVID-19 short-time work.
+The ACA recommends to the Federal Ministry of Labour and the AMS to include – even under time pressure – the labour market and funding experts of the competent bodies in the design of funding plans, especially when it comes to plans with a financial and technical implementation component as was the case with the COVID-19 short-time work scheme.

 Unintended overpayments of about EUR 500 million